aXlireza/Compression_Research/readme.md

 PCA is effective when the majority of the data's variance can be captured by a smaller number of principal components.
 It's widely used in various applications, such as image compression and feature extraction.

 ### LossLess
+#### How it works
+Grouping repeated bits in sequences.
+Instead of writing 1 1 1 1, we shall write 4 1.
+#### Suitability
+the way i see it, everywhere

 ## AIs
 ### Autoencoder: